-Other senior managers, such as a vice general manager, assistant vice general manager and manager, are subject to other applicable qualification requirements regarding experience and expertise.
+Other senior managers, such as a vice general manager, assistant vice general manager or manager, are subject to other applicable qualification requirements regarding experience and expertise.

-Directors’ and Senior Managers' Roles and any Accountability Requirements
+Directors’ and Senior Managers' Roles and Accountability Requirements

 The board of directors shall be responsible for the bank's overall business strategies and major policies, supervising the senior managers, and shall be accountable to all shareholders.
 The board of directors is also responsible for the implementation and supervision of the bank's internal control system.